omaddoc/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+closure is used inside the nested function when it calls outside the function for "name"

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the same is that Dan's roll is always going to be called and a different dice is always going to be rolled.

 c.
 What is the lexical scope of `newRoll`?

+function outside of it

 ### Task 3 - Stretch Goals